 4. Be relevant

 According to Brand Relevance Index™, "the strongest brands are the ones that are relentlessly relevant and making a difference in consumers’ lives."
 Thus, one of the most crucial aspects of disruption is to create experiences that are relevant to your customers.

 This is exactly what Air Wick did with their interactive digital tool that “enables you to pair the perfect scent and home decor ideas with the mood you want to create in your home.”
 Data scientists and experts created the quiz using the findings of scientific research of people’s moods according to scent categories.

 5. Be humorous

 Could creating disruption be as simple as being able to laugh at yourself or your product?
-Take an example of Toyota’s disruptive approach on their video ‘Fueled by Bulls**t’, that shows how a hydrogen-powered car Mirai can run on manure.
+Take an example of BMW'a disruptive approach on their video for their new electric car:

 6. Use unusual combinations